-Decade Concepts related to empowerment Explanation 1950s Human relationships Managers have friendly relationships with employees 1960s Sensitivity training Managers are sensitive to employees' needs and motivation 1970s Employee participation Managers involve employees in decision-making 1980s Total quality management Managers emphasize teamwork 1990s Employee empowerment Managers help employees activate their potential whole organization.
+Decade Concepts related to empowerment Explanation 1950's Human relationships Managers have friendly relationships with employees 1960's Sensitivity training Managers are sensitive to employee's needs and motivation 1970's Employee participation Managers involve employees in decision-making 1980's Total quality management Managers emphasize teamwork 1990's Employee empowerment Managers help employees activate their potential

+Scott and Jaffe stated that 'empowerment is a fundamentally different way of working with each other'.
+This means that people feel that they are responsible not only for doing their own tasks but also for improving the whole organization.
 Moreover, work teams have to continuously work together to improve their performance and achieve higher levels of productivity (Iran and Bahrami, 2010).
-Bowen and Lawler defined empowerment as employees' involvement in four organizational elements of information, bonuses, decision-making and knowledge.
+Bowen and Lawler defined empowerment as employee's involvement in four organizational elements of information, bonuses, decision-making and knowledge.
 Foy (1997) believed that empowerment is the distribution of decision-making power among those who don't have it.

 With reference to the above mentioned issues, it can be concluded that managers can empower employees if organizational information is accessible to them, organizational structure is modernized, hierarchy is replaced by work teams and educational opportunities are provided for all employees (they are all parts of the empowerment process) (Abdollahi and Ibrahim, 2006).
 Other researchers have defined empowerment based on their beliefs and attitudes towards the role of employees in the organizations.
-Conger and Kanungo (1988) believed that empowerment is the development of an increasing sense of self-efficacy in people through the identification and elimination of sources of their powerlessness.
+Conger and Kanungo (1998) believed that empowerment is the development of an increasing sense of self-efficacy in people through the identification and elimination of sources of their powerlessness.
 In a study entitled 'the empowerment process: the unity of theory and practice', they defined empowerment as a motivational approach focusing on people's capabilities (not authority).
-Therefore, employee empowerment refers to the process of increasing employees' self-efficacy through the identification and elimination of sources of their weaknesses (Table 1).
+Therefore, employee empowerment refers to the process of increasing employee's self-efficacy through the identification and elimination of sources of their weaknesses (Table 1).